List of waterfalls in the Delaware Water Gap: Raymondskill Falls

-Raymondskill Falls are a series of three cascading waterfalls located on Raymondskill Creek in Pike County, Pennsylvania that is the tallest waterfall in Pennsylvania.
+Raymondskill Falls are a series of three cascading waterfalls located on Raymondskill Creek in Pike County, Pennsylvania.
+It is the tallest waterfall in Pennsylvania.
 The three tiers of Raymondskill Falls have a combined height of approximately 150 ft.

 Van Campens Glen Falls

 Van Campens Glen Falls is the terminus of the Lower Van Campens Glen trail hike near Walpack, NJ.
 The top of the falls features a deep, large pool that cascades down a slanted rock face.
 The areas surrounding the upper pool require extreme caution as this area has been responsible for numerous accidents and deaths in years past.